pahen/madge/README.md

 ## Graphviz (optional)

-> Only required if you want to generate the visual graphs using [Graphviz](http://www.graphviz.org/).
+> [Graphviz](http://www.graphviz.org/) is only required if you want to generate visual graphs (e.g. in SVG or DOT format).

 ### Mac OS X